Andrew Smith (palaeontologist): Education and career

-Echinoid Directory

-Andrew B. Smith designed and created a web-based, echinoid-specific approach to systematic zoology and paleontology called "The Echinoid Directory" sponsored by the Natural History Museum, London.
-The website was driven by the international community of echinoid scientists, who contributed via a web interface.
+Along with his active research output, Smith designed and created a web-based, echinoid-specific approach to systematic zoology and paleontology named "The Echinoid Directory," which was sponsored by the Natural History Museum, London.
+The website was driven by the international community of echinoid scientists who contributed via a web interface.
 There were over 2,000 species pages and over 10,000 specimen illustrations.
-As of February 2025, the website is no longer functional, and has been taken offline.
+As of February 2025, the website is no longer functional and has been taken offline.

 Awards and honours

 The Linnean Society of London awarded Andrew B. Smith in 1993 the Linnean Society Bicentenary Medal and in 2005 the Zoology Medal.
 The Geological Society of London award him in 1995 the Bigsby Medal and in 2002 the Lyell Medal.
 Smith was elected in 1996 a Fellow of the Royal Society of Edinburgh and in 2002 a Fellow of the Royal Society.
 He received in 2004 the Palaeontological Association's Golden Trilobite Award (for best website) and in 2020 the association's Lapworth Medal.
 In 2005 he was elected a corresponding member of the Paläontologische Gesellschaft.